 Working through all the matters that need to be addressed post separation can be stressful and overwhelming, often resulting in emotionally charged exchanges with your ex-partner.

 We all do our best to communicate in a factual and positive way with our ex, but we often find that our best intentions are quickly forgotten when important issues (children, home and finances) are at stake and being negotiated.
 We know, logically, that interacting in a negative way will not get us what we want, but will instead enflame the situation and result in us (and by connection our children) feeling hopeless, depressed and wanting to fight.
 Which causes pain and angst to all involved.

-In order to save yourselves some angst, I recommend communicating via email as much as possible.
+In order to save yourselves some angst, I recommend communicating via email or a co-parenting app as much as possible.
 When we send an email we put more thought and focus into what we want to say (compared to phone calls or texts) so our communication can focus on the facts and clearly outline what we are wanting to achieve.
 This factual and unemotional communication style will improve your chances of reaching an agreement.
 Plus, it will provide both of you with an accurate record of matters that have been proposed and resolved.